-- Developing/enhancing systems to monitor training programs - Conducting all hazards emergency management training - Attending Emergency Management Institute (EMI) training or delivering EMI train-the-trainer courses - Attending other FEMA-approved emergency management training - State-approved, locally sponsored CERT training - Mass evacuation training at local, state, and tribal levels
+- Developing/enhancing systems to monitor training programs - Conducting all hazards emergency management training - Attending National Disaster & Emergency Management University (NDEMU) training or delivering NDEMU train-the-trainercourses - Attending other Department of Homeland Security (DHS) approved emergency management training - State-approved, locally sponsored CERT training - Mass evacuation training at local, state, and tribal levels

 For training, the number of participants must be a minimum of 15 in order to justify the cost of holding a course.
 For questions regarding adequate number of participants, please contact the Division State Training Officer for course specific guidance.
-Unless the recipient receives advance written approval from the State Training Officer for the number of participants, then the Division must reduce the amount authorized for reimbursement on a prorata basis for any training with less than 15 participants.
+Unless the recipient receives advance written approval from the State Training Officer for the number of participants, then the Division must reduce the amount authorized for reimbursement on a pro-rata basis for any training with less than 15 participants.

-When conducting an training that shall include meals for the attendees, the recipient shall submit a request for approval to the Division no later than 25 days prior to the event to allow for both the Division and the Department of Financial Services to review.
+When conducting a training that shall include meals for the attendees, the recipient shall submit a request for approval to the Division no later than 25 days prior to the event to allow for both the Division and the Department of Financial Services to review.
 The request for meals must be submitted on letterhead and must include the date of exercise, agenda, number of attendees, and costs of meals.